-Beneficial occupation, or beneficial occupancy, is that stage of development, generally before final completion, that a tenant can occupy the premises.
+Beneficial occupation, or beneficial occupancy, or BO, is that window of time between a) when a tenant can first occupy the premises, and b) final completion.

-Landlords, subject to negotiation, may provide this period of occupation to tenants either:
+Landlords, subject to negotiation, can provide this period of occupation to tenants either:

 - Rent free only.
 Here the tenant may be responsible, in full or part, for related expenses (such as operating costs, or expenses included in gross rental).

 Beneficial occupation data is the same as lease occupation date.

 For a more detailed definition of this term, relating more closely to the construction industry, please see the link here.